 Non-urgent advice: Patient Notice

-Please give us a full 48 hours notice (two full working days) for processing and remember to take weekends and bank holidays into account.
+Please give us a full 72 hours notice (THREE full working days) for processing and remember to take weekends and bank holidays into account.

 Patients on long-term medication can order repeat prescriptions in a number of ways: